smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 <figure>
 {% highlight c %}
-// Computes an approximate value for 1 / sqrt( x )
+// Computes an approximate value for 1 / sqrt( x ) using the Newton-Raphson
-// using the Newton-Raphson method for speed
+// method instead of normal floating point math for better speed
 // See http://www.lomont.org/Math/Papers/2003/InvSqrt.pdf for derivation
 float InvSqrt(float x)
 {